Alpine-DAV/ascent/src/docs/sphinx/AscentAPI.rst

 Options include runtime type (e.g., ascent, flow, or empty) and associated backend if available.
 If running in parallel (i.e., MPI), then a MPI comm handle must be supplied.
 Ascent will always check the file system for a file called ``ascent_options.yaml`` that will override compiled in options, and for obvious reasons, a MPI communicator cannot be specified in the file.
-Here is a file that would set the runtime to the main ascent runtime using a OpenMP backend (inside VTK-m):
+Here is a file that would set the runtime to the main ascent runtime using a OpenMP backend (inside Viskores):

 .. code-block:: yaml

   runtime:
     type: "ascent"
-    vtkm:
+    viskores:
       backend: "openmp"

 Example Options